SimonCropp/SetStartupProjects/readme.md

 ### Passing in explicit Guids

-The raw api makes no assumptions and takes an explicit list of project guids.
+The raw api makes no assumptions and takes an explicit list of project Guids.

 ```csharp
 var startupProjectGuids = new List<string>